Polperro to Looe coast walk

 At the top of the cliff, the path dropping down to the lighthouse is known as Reuben's Walk, named after a former harbourmaster in Polperro who loved to walk here and still continued to do so even after his eyesight failed.
 If you visit the lighthouse, the path loops back uphill to rejoin the coast path.
 The land around this area was once allotments where villagers grew vegetables and flowers, the ground in Polperro being too steep to do so, and exotic stands of sub-tropical plants once cultivated here still flourish in the warm climate.

-Carry on along the coast path to Talland, ignoring the paths inland at Brent and just before reaching Talland.
+Carry on along the coast path to Talland, taking note of the detour which guides you around the fragile cliff and leading onto Talland.

 Around the 5th and 6th century, as the incursion of waves of Anglo-Saxons forced the native Britons to the extremities of the land, there was a flow of Celtic saints into Cornwall from Ireland, Wales and Brittany.
 They set up hermitages and monasteries around the coast in order to support the Christianity seen to be under threat from the new pagan ways.
 One such missionary was St Tallanus, who is said to have erected a holy altar, where the current church now stands.
 'Tallan' in Cornish means 'the holy place on the brow of the hill'.